Resistor52/terraform-cloud-workstation/workbook/Step_8.md

 ```

-5. Next, specify the provider, which in our case is "aws." providers are a Terraform
+5. Next, specify the provider, which in our case is "aws".
+Providers are a Terraform
 plugin to manage a specific infrastructure platform.
 [You can read all about providers
 in the Terraform documentation](https://www.terraform.io/docs/language/providers/index.html).
 As you can see below, some providers require configuration.
 Copy and paste the following block